Professor Rex Li

 Research

-Rex's research interests cover international relations, security discourse and political communication, with particular reference to China’s foreign relations, China’s perceptions and narratives of the international order, identity construction and Asia-Pacific security, and great power competition in East Asia.
+Rex’s research interests cover international relations and security discourse, focusing in particular on Asia-Pacific security, China’s foreign relations, China’s perceptions and narratives of the international order, identity construction and Asia-Pacific security, and great power competition in East Asia.

 Features